-Today’s utility is faced with numerous Smart Grid challenges: improving fault and outage management, reducing peak loads via demand response, optimizing variable renewable energy resources, managing electric vehicle charging, enhancing asset management, reducing network losses, and meeting regulatory requirements are just some of the challenges.
+Today’s electric utility is faced with numerous Smart Grid challenges: improving fault and outage management, reducing peak loads via demand response, optimizing variable renewable energy resources, managing electric vehicle charging, enhancing asset management, reducing network losses, and meeting regulatory requirements are just some of the challenges.
 Utilities require a comprehensive Smart Grid system that can effectively overcome these challenges and allow them to provide power that is even more reliable, safe, and efficient.

 But are utilities truly prepared to slay these dragons?